RSCC Policies & Guidelines

 - Lodging receipts are required and must itemize room charges and taxes.

-- No expenses shall be reimbursed until after travel has been completed.
+- No expenses shall be reimbursed until after travel has been completed, unless authorized by the president for employees of the college, or the chancellor for employees of the Board

-- With prior approval of the Vice President (VP) for Business and Finance, internet travel sites such as Expedia, Travelocity, or Kayak can be utilized to purchase single travel services such as an airline ticket.
-Internet travel sites cannot be used to purchase a package of one or more travel services.
+- Internet travel sites such as Expedia, Travelocity, or Kayak can be utilized to purchase single travel services such as an airline ticket.
+Internet travel sites cannot be used to purchase a package of more than one travel service.
 Purchases of travel packages that combine services such as lodging, airline, or vehicle rentals are not allowed.
 These package deals do not usually provide sufficient itemized pricing for each service purchased and therefore do not allow for proper comparison to CONUS or conference rates as required by policy.

 Authorization of Travel